cocomittens/Overlink/README.md

 # What is Overlink?
-Overlink is a web-based cybersecurity simulation game where players navigate a terminal interface to infiltrate networks, bypass security systems, and complete strategic hacking missions.
+Overlink is a web-based cybersecurity simulation game where players infiltrate networks, bypass security systems, and complete strategic hacking missions.
 It is currently in a very early stage of development, with updates and new features added frequently.

 ## Instructions
 To start the backend,